mtreinish/stestr/doc/source/MANUAL.rst

 * repo.conf: This file contains user configuration settings for the repository.
-  ``stestr repo-config`` will dump a repo configration and ``stest help repo-config`` has online help for all the repository settings.
+  ``stestr repo-config`` will dump a repo configration and ``stestr help repo-config`` has online help for all the repository settings.